DeplanckeLab/dgrpool_web/README.md

 We will **create** and **enable** two services for running at the server start, and restarting them if they reach an abnormal state.
    You can find them in [./services](./services)

+First, start by editing these two files, with the correct path location: `WorkingDirectory=$srv` on l.9.
+You can also change the path to podman-compose or docker-compose depending on the containerization method you use.

    On a linux system, you should copy these two files in `/etc/systemd/system/` Then, you can reboot the service daemon: